covertnine/c9-admin/README.md

 # Changelog

+## v1.2.3

+- Better checking for theme settings thanks to dskrepps + Varstahl on Github!

 ## v1.2.2

 - Fixing errors on deactivation on some versions of PHP on some servers.
 Shout out to reddit user Iamonabike